the fino partners

 How to Set Up a Chart of Accounts for Your Small Business

 Setting up a chart of accounts (COA) is a crucial step for small businesses to maintain their accurate financial records.
-The financial information in the general ledger is organized in the chart of accounts to make the process of monitoring financial transactions easier.
-Not only does it enhance the knowledge-capacity of your business’s finances, but it also ensures tax compliance and makes the process of financial reporting a smooth sail.
-This article will give a hand to assess whether your business has a robust financial management system in play and explain step-by-step of building a COA customized for your business.
+The financial info in the general ledger is organised in the chart of accounts to make the process of monitoring financial transactions easier.
+Not only it enhances the knowledge-capacity of your business’s finances but also ensures tax compliance and makes the process of financial reporting a smooth sail.
+This article will give a hand to assess whether your business has a robust financial management system in play and explain step-by-step of building a COA customised for your business.

 Discerning the Chart of Accounts